10 DEI Activities for the Workplace (With Debrief)

 - Next, attach each to a popsicle stick or paint stirrer.
 Then, hand them out to your team, face down.

-- Team members are to pair up and hold up their stick without knowing which one they’ve been assigned.
+- Team members are to pair up and hold up their stick without knowing which one they have been assigned.
 The other member is to describe them using whatever words necessary.

-Debrief: When the activity is over, team members are to discuss the stereotypical comments made to describe their own handle.
-This will spark a conversation about how harmful stereotypes are and how they need to learn to not use them.
+When the activity is over, discuss the stereotypical comments made by the team members to describe their own handle.
+Reveal how harmful stereotypes are and how everyone should learn not to use them.

 #9.
 Famous Names, Famous People